TIGERs-Mannheim/Firmware/README.md

 ## Compiling
 1. Right click on the Firmware project and go to: Build Configurations => Set Active
-1. There are different configurations, for the v2016 mainboard (mb2016), v2019 mainboard (mb2019) and for the Base Station (bs2018).
+1. There are different configurations, for the v2019 mainboard (mb2019) and for the Base Station (bs2018).
 All in debug and release configuration.
 The `All_Release` configuration will build all projects and can take some time.
 1. Choose the configuration you wish to build
 1. Right click on the project and select Build Project
 1. You can also select the build configuration and the build command in the toolbar.
 It is the small hammer symbol and the symbol left of it.
 Make sure you select the Firmware project before using the buttons.